AveYo/MediaCreationTool.bat/README.md

 2019.05.22: 1903 [19H1]
 2019.07.11: 1903 __release_svc_refresh__ and enable DynamicUpdate by default to grab latest CU 2019.09.29: UPDATED 19H1 build 18362.356 ; RS5 build 17763.379 and show build number
-            added LATEST MCT choice to dinamically download the current version (all others have hard-coded links) 2019.11.16: 19H2 18363.418 as default choice (updated hard-coded links) 2020.02.29: 19H2 18363.592
+            added LATEST MCT choice to dynamically download the current version (all others have hard-coded links) 2019.11.16: 19H2 18363.418 as default choice (updated hard-coded links) 2020.02.29: 19H2 18363.592
 2020.05.28: 2004 19041.264 first release
-2020.10.29: 20H2 and aniversary script refactoring to support all MCT versions from 1507 to 20H2!!!
+2020.10.29: 20H2 and anniversary script refactoring to support all MCT versions from 1507 to 20H2!!!
 2020.10.30: hotfix utf-8, enterprise on 1909+
 2020.11.01: fix remove unsupported options in older versions code breaking when path has spaces.. pff 2020.11.14: generate latest links for 1909,2004; all xml editing now in one go; resolved known cannot run script issues